ElenaStoeva/web-development/design-plan/design-journey.md

 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - A searchable catalog of plants will allow the consumers to view all plants in the database of the Playful Plants project.

-_Consumer_ Goal 2: Sort and filter catalog of plants
+_Consumer_ Goal 2: Sort catalog of plants

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - Providing a sort/filter form.
+  - Providing a sort form.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - A sort/filter form will allow the consumers to sort and filter the catalog of plants based on their needs.
+  - A sort form will allow the consumers to sort the catalog of plants based on their needs.

-_Consumer_ Goal 3: Print a list of plants
+_Consumer_ Goal 3: Filter catalog of plants based on tags and other plant features

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - Design the catalog in a format that is well-suited for printing.
+  - Providing a filter form.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - If the design of the site provides a catalog format that is well-suited for printing, the consumers will be able to easily print a list of the plants that they are interested in.
+  - A filter form will allow the consumers to filter the catalog so that they can view only plants with specific tags and features.

 ### _Consumer_ Persona (Milestone 1)